 There are also some medications which are not covered by Part D. If you take a medication that is not on the formulary, such as a compound medication, you will have to file an exception to try to get that drug approved.
 Not all exceptions are approved, so be aware that you may pay out of pocket for any medication that is not covered by your plan or by Part D as a whole.

 Part D drug plans are among the most confusing Medicare topics.
 All too often people join a plan without checking to make sure the formulary includes their medications.
 Sometimes they also miss that one of their medications has step therapy rules applied.
 Many beneficiaries also miss their initial enrollment window, so if you need drug coverage, be sure not to miss your window!

 Should You Skip Part D?

 At our agency, we assist our Medicare supplement clients with their annual Part D drug plan analysis for free.
-At your request, we’ll review your current medications.We run them through the Medicare search engine.
-We’ll help you identify which plan gives you the lowest annual spending.
-If any rules apply to any of your medications, we can often spot that ahead of time.
-This gives you time to discuss your options with your doctor.
+This free assistance is limited exclusively to our Medigap policyholders.
+We’ll review your current medications and run them through the Medicare search engine.
+We’ll identify which plan gives you the lowest annual spending and the least restriction hassles.
+Then we’ll provide free claims support for the life of your policy.

-Don’t forget that Part D is voluntary so if you wish to enroll, you must contact your agent during a valid election period to initiate the conversation!
+Don’t forget that Part D is voluntary!
+If you wish to enroll, you must contact your agent during a valid election period to initiate the conversation.